 Did you know that Sonoma, and not Napa, is the birthplace of wine in California?
 Now that you do, head right to Sonoma county come winter and thank me later!
-Sonoma county is filled with some of the most destinations that home to dozens of boutique wineries and epic restaurants with Healdsburg being its crown jewel.
+Sonoma county is filled with some of the hottest destinations that are home to dozens of boutique wineries and epic restaurants with Healdsburg being its crown jewel.

 With wineries in dry creek road and Russian River valley serving wines ranging from the best Zinfandels and Cabernets to luscious Pinot Noirs and lots of famous restaurants with outdoor dining, there is never a dull moment in Healdsburg for wine and food lovers.
 Winter is the best time to visit this California town as a road trip from San Francisco since it gets unbearably hot during summer.

 Where to stay in Healdsburg: Grape Leaf Inn, Madrona Manor Inn, Calderwood Inn, H2 Hotel

 Where to go in California in Winter #4.
 Sacramento